Eryadu/Java_feb_2025/src/mar6_GitBranch_Merge_PR/readme.md

 to fetch the remote changes to the local branch
 -- Pulling to Keep up-to-date with Changes
    When working as a team on a project, it is important that everyone stays up to date.
    Any time you start working on a project, you should get the most recent changes to your local copy.
---pull is a combination of 2 different commands:
+-- pull is a combination of 2 different commands:

 1. fetch
 2. merge

 -- Git Fetch
-fetch gets all the change history of a tracked branch/repo.
+   Fetch gets all the change history of a tracked branch/repo.
    So, on your local Git, fetch updates to see what has changed on GitHub.
 -- Git Merge
    merge combines the current branch, with a specified branch.

---GitPull
+-- GitPull
    But what if you just want to update your local repository, without going through all those steps? pull is a combination of fetch and merge.
 It is used to pull all changes from a remote repository into the branch you are working on.

 ## Pull Request [PR] , git bash - merge request